 What had been a remarkable season for the youngster ended in the most memorable manner when, only days after helping the youth team to FA Youth Cup glory, he was named as the club's Young Player of the Year, and collected his award from John Terry, while on the final day of the season he was an unused substitute for the first team's game against Blackburn Rovers at Stamford Bridge.

 Lucas signed an extention to his original contract in January 2012, which will keep him at Chelsea until 2017.

-Piazon scored our first goal of the Under-21s' season, giving us the lead in a 5-0 win against Wolverhampton Wanderers at Stamford Bridge.
+Piazon scored the first goal of the Under-21s' 2012/13 campaign, giving us the lead in a 5-0 win against Wolverhampton Wanderers at Stamford Bridge.